chocoff/lwjgl_blackjack/README.md

 ## Discussion, credits and acknowledgements

-Developed as a demonstration of 3D game engine principles in Java.
+Developed as a demo of a 3D game engine principles in Java.
 My interest on videogames propelled the idea of getting to know how a game engine works "under the hood" and having a common interest with the contributors in learning Java motivated us towards working on the project, seeing this as a great opportunity for familiarizing ourselves with the language while working on something that is related to our common hobby as well: videogames.
-*PS:* familiarizing myself with concepts like meshes and all the new libraries was... funny, I think everyone interested should try building a game engine once (jk)
+*PS:* learning about the math concepts behind meshes, shadows and lights was... funny, I think everyone interested should try building a game engine once (jk).

 **Contributors** to this work are:
 [Nicolas Vega](github.com/NicoVegaPortaluppi) in charge of the blackjack game logic, 3D modeling and handling the usage of the engine (setting up the scene).
 [Aristides Gernhofer](github.com/CarlosAristGernhofer) contributed to the in-game sounds, as well as fixing some bugs with the Camera.